Rosa Salazar: Career

 Salazar enjoyed entertaining others from the age of fifteen and became serious about becoming an actress after moving to New York City as a young adult.
 There she appeared in several CollegeHumor sketches.
 Shortly after relocating to Los Angeles in 2009, she made her film debut playing the character Crystal in Jamesy Boy, written and directed by Trevor White.
 She then landed recurring roles on two hit TV series: American Horror Story: Murder House and Parenthood.
 In 2015, she co-starred in various sequels: The Divergent Series: Insurgent as Lynn, and Maze Runner: The Scorch Trials as Brenda.

 In 2016, Salazar directed and starred in the short film Good Crazy, a story of a social crusader.
 It was nominated for a Short Film Grand Jury prize at the Sundance Film Festival.

 In 2018, she reprised her role as Brenda in Maze Runner: The Death Cure.

 In 2019, she made her major studio lead debut with the film Alita: Battle Angel, an adaptation of the manga Gunnm directed by Robert Rodriguez.
 It brought Salazar numerous awards, including "Best Visual Effects or Animated Performance" from the Hollywood Critics Association and "Best Voice or Motion Capture Performance" from the Association of Latin Entertainment Critics.
 That year, it was announced that Salazar would have a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
 It was released on August 13, 2021.

 In 2023, Salazar was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 In 2025, Salazar signed on to CBS series Einstein, but dropped out shortly after.

+In 2026, she performed on stage as Helen Ramirez in High Noon.